Jon Jones: Second UFC Light Heavyweight Championship reign

 On October 10, 2018, it was announced that Jones would return at UFC 232 on December 29, 2018, in a rematch with Alexander Gustafsson for the vacant UFC Light Heavyweight Championship.
 Jones defeated Gustafsson by technical knockout in the third round to win the UFC Light Heavyweight Championship.

 In the first defense of his second championship reign, Jones faced Anthony Smith on March 2, 2019, in the main event at UFC 235.
 Jones dominated the fight, but was deducted two points in the fourth round after landing an illegal knee to Smith's head.
 He won the fight via unanimous decision with 48–44 on all three judges' scorecards.

 Jones faced Thiago Santos on July 6, 2019, in the main event at UFC 239.
 He won the back-and-forth match via split decision (48–47, 47–48, and 48–47), defending his title for the second time.

-Jones faced Dominick Reyes on February 8, 2020 in the main event of UFC 247.
+Jones faced Dominick Reyes on February 8, 2020, in the main event of UFC 247.
 Jones won the fight via controversial unanimous decision (48–47, 48–47, and 49–46).
-14 of 21 media outlets scored the contest for Reyes, while only 7 scored it for Jones.
 With this win, Jones set the new record for most wins in UFC title fight history with 14 wins.

 Disagreement with the UFC and move to heavyweight

 After conflict with UFC President Dana White over pay in May 2020, Jones said he had vacated the UFC Light Heavyweight Championship.
-Jones was targeting a fight with heavyweight contender Francis Ngannou and according to White wanted "Deontay Wilder money", referring to Wilder's reported $25–30 million earnings in his rematch with Tyson Fury held in February 2020.
+Jones was targeting a fight with heavyweight contender Francis Ngannou and, according to White, wanted "Deontay Wilder money", referring to Wilder's reported $25–30 million earnings in his rematch with Tyson Fury held in February 2020.
 On August 15, 2020, Jones announced on social media that he would be relinquishing the Light Heavyweight Championship, as well expressing his desire to move up to heavyweight.